 Kalala says Zimbabwean police caught him in Bulawayo without a passport in November 2018.
 They held him in a local jail for two months, then transferred him, first to a prison in Harare and then to Mutare Remand Prison, where he remained for seven months.
 He was never charged with or convicted of any crime.

-Kalala says it’s too dangerous for him to return to DRC, so he applied for asylum in Zimbabwe.
+It’s too dangerous for him to return to DRC, he says, so he applied for asylum in Zimbabwe.
 Shortly after he spoke to Global Press Journal, he was moved to a refugee camp in the eastern Zimbabwe town of Chipinge.

-While the current number of migrants in Zimbabwe is unknown, there were about 361,000 migrants in the country in 2013, according to the most recent data from Zimbabwe’s statistics agency.
-That’s down from 409,013 in 2000 and 626,821 in 1990, but the decrease apparently hasn’t eased the strain on the government or improved conditions for detained migrants.
+While officials do not know the current number of migrants in Zimbabwe, there were about 361,000 migrants in the country in 2013, according to the most recent data from Zimbabwe’s statistics agency.
+That’s down from 409,013 in 2000 and 626,821 in 1990, although the decrease apparently hasn’t eased the strain on the government or improved conditions for detained migrants.

-Following a meeting of the African Union in Addis Ababa, Ethiopia, in January 2018, 32 countries, including Zimbabwe, signed a protocol to work toward the creation of an African passport, which would operate with the EU as a model.
-Zimbabwe is not among the four countries to have ratified the protocol so far.
+Following a 2018 meeting of the African Union in Ethiopia, 32 countries, including Zimbabwe, signed a protocol to work toward the creation of an African passport.
+It would operate with the EU as a model.
+Zimbabwe is not among the countries who have ratified the protocol.

-There is no official count of how many undocumented migrants are being held in local prisons here.
+There is no official count of how many undocumented migrants are held in local prisons here.

 “The prohibited immigrants are ready for deportation and only awaiting for [the] immigration department through Home Affairs to have them deported, if resources permit,” she says.